8-Bit Software

 64-bit OmniFlop

-The instructions for the 32-bit version of OmniFlop apply to the 64-bit version but you need to take some additional steps first.
-See below.
+The instructions for the 32-bit version of OmniFlop apply to the 64-bit version but you must 'disable driver signature enforcement' first (described below).
+Without this Windows will refuse to run the drivers - see below.

 Download the latest release of OmniFlop64 here